-Coming in Fall 2018: Beardmore: The Viking Hoax That Rewrote History, from McGill-Queen’s University Press.
+Coming in September 2018: Beardmore: The Viking Hoax That Rewrote History, from McGill-Queen’s University Press.
 Available for just $31.46 as a pre-order!

 In 1936, the Royal Ontario Museum made a sensational acquisition: the contents of a Viking grave that a part-time prospector named Eddy Dodd said he had found on his mining claim east of Lake Nipigon, in northern Ontario.
 The relics—a broken sword, an axe head, and what was said to be a shield handle—remained on display for some twenty years, changing our understanding of when and where Europeans first reached the Americas.
 Only in 1956 was the discovery exposed as an unquestionable hoax, tarnishing the reputation of the celebrated museum director, Charles Trick Currelly, who had acquired the relics and insisted on their authenticity.

 Douglas Hunter will be speaking on Beardmore on October 23, 2018, as part of the Thunder Bay Historical Board lectures series.
 Details will follow.